 There are some strong arguments regarding developing and maintaining your Magento store in-house.
 With an in-house development team, you can control the process every day.
 If you decide to change something or detect a bug in the code, your in-house team can act on it immediately.
 You can also evade paying agency fees.

 Your in-house team also needs to know how to set up servers, implement payment gateways, and product information management (PIM) systems, integrate third-party extensions or develop custom ones, and more.
 Thus, you need to be skilled enough to interview candidates for your ecommerce project.
 It can be quite expensive overall.

 This is where the agency model has more advantages.
 The development agency has already hired the certified developers, established the process, and faced the challenges you’re likely to run into.
 They have experience and expertise, so it’s more likely that the development team finishes your project on time, creating an effective search engine and conversion rate optimization plan and other marketing strategies when the site goes live.

 After project completion, the agency can continue to maintain and support your Magento store and install the latest security patches, develop new functionality and everything in between.
 Of course, it’ll cost a little more, however, it’s your long-term investment.

 Looking at agency prices, you might find various hourly rates.
-According to Clutch, the average rate per hour for Magento developers ranges from $50 to $250.
+The average Magento developer hourly rate ranges from $50 to $250.
 North American Magento specialists have the highest prices ($150-250), followed by Western European ($100-200), and South American and Eastern European ($50-100) developers.
 The cheapest rate per hour is in Southeast Asia ($10-20).

 Elogic offers a full range of Magento development services, so drop us an email if you need an in-depth quote on your project or help in developing ecommerce stores.
 We never compromise the quality while providing Magento services at an affordable price.